-During the first three months of 2012, no new significant legal procedures were commenced and there were no important developments with respect to those underway.
-Reference should be made to the Notes to the 2011 consolidated financial statements for a detailed description of litigation regarding bonds in default, the insolvency of the Cirio Group, the tax-collection litigation with former Gest Line, the litigation between Banca Infrastrutture Innovazione e Sviluppo and the Municipality of Taranto, the class actions by Codacons and Altroconsumo, the Angelo Rizzoli litigation, the Allegra Finanz AG dispute, and labour litigation.
+In the third quarter of 2012, no new significant legal procedures were commenced or important developments took place with respect to those underway.
+Reference should be made to the Notes to the 2011 financial statements and the Half-yearly Report as at 30 June 2012 for a detailed description of litigation regarding anatocism and bonds in default, the insolvency of the Cirio Group, the tax-collection litigation with former Gest Line, the litigation between Banca Infrastrutture Innovazione e Sviluppo and the Municipality of Taranto, the class actions by Codacons and Altroconsumo, the Angelo Rizzoli litigation, the Allegra Finanz AG litigation, other judicial and administrative proceedings at the New York branch and labour litigation.